 What is the difference between BOD, COD or TOC?
 Why do I have to measure them?

-Almost all treatment plants are required to measure one of these three items as a measure of the pollution value in the water.
+Almost all wastewater treatment plants are required to measure one of these three items as a measure of the pollution value in the water.
 COD should always measure higher than TOC and then BOD.

 COD or Chemical Oxygen Demand is the total measurement of all chemicals in the water that can be oxidized.
 TOC or Total Organic Carbon is the measurement of organic carbons.
 BOD- Biochemical Oxygen Demand is supposed to measure the amount of food (or organic carbons) that bacteria can oxidize.